Skip to main content

 Implementation Strategy

 A phased approach to introducing new performance tracking and recognition practices, designed to maximize team buy-in while minimizing disruption to existing workflows.
-Success depends on consistent communication and stakeholder involvement at each stage.

 1. Start Small